apache/pekko-grpc/CONTRIBUTING.md

 - Example code should be run as part of an automated test suite.
 - Version should be **programmatically** specifiable to the build.
 - Generation should be **completely automated** and available for scripting.
-- Artifacts that must be included in the Lightbend stack should be published to a maven “documentation” repository as documentation artifacts.
 - When renaming Markdown files, add a rewrite rule to the `.htaccess` file to not break external links.

 All documentation is preferred to be in Lightbend's standard documentation format [Paradox](https://github.com/lightbend/paradox).